liamFerris/ProgrammingCompetitions/src/NWERC_16/readme.md

 We say that an ordering of the rooms is safe if Linda will not run out of exams in her pile when visiting rooms in that order, and that there is no chance that any student receives their own exam to review.
-Can you find a safe order in which to visit the rooms (or determine that no safe order exists)?<br>
+Can you find a safe order in which to visit the rooms (or determine that no safe order exists)?

 ### Input
 The input consists of:<br>
 • one line containing an integer n (2 ≤ n ≤ 30), the number of rooms.<br>